gulsahhu/gulsahhu/README.md

-Here are some ideas to get you started:

-- 🌱 I’m currently learning Data Science and Data Analyst
+- 🌱 I’m currently learning Data Science and Data Analysis
 - 📫 How to reach me: gulsahu395@gmail.com